Digimon Survive: Plot

+On a New Game+, Ryo and Shuuji can be saved, which leads the children to discover the Holy Beasts, the partner Kemonogami of five children who were sacrificed in the Kamakura period.
+One of the sacrifices was Miyuki's ancestor, Haruchika Minase, who resented becoming a sacrifice and swore vengeance on the world.
+He fused with his Kemonogami partner, Fanglongmon, to become the Master.
+His friends fought and defeated him, but refused to finish him off, instead sealing him away until the present day.
+With the help of the Holy Beasts the children are able to defeat the Master.
+Haruchika's sister speaks through Miyuki to apologize to him, causing him to repent his actions and relinquish control of the Kemonogami world.
+The worlds merge, allowing humans to bond with Kemonogami again.

 Development

 Digimon Survive was first announced in a July 2018 issue of the Japanese magazine V Jump for release on the PlayStation 4 and Nintendo Switch consoles.
 The western version was announced by Bandai Namco on YouTube through a trailer, with Xbox One and Steam being included in the platforms.
 On July 6, 2019, the game was delayed to 2020.
 On July 29, 2020, Toei Animation Europe stated Survive will release in Europe in January 2021; however, this was removed from their website on August 4.
 The official cinematic opening trailer for Digimon Survive was published on July 22, 2019.
 On October 8, 2020, game producer Kazumasa Habu stated on Twitter it was delayed again as the game system for Survive was being reviewed and they had to redo their schedule from scratch.
 On October 15, it was officially announced that the release date of the game was delayed to 2021 due to the COVID-19 pandemic as well as having changed the game's engine during Q2 2020, meaning they needed more time to work on the game.
 Bandai Namco promised an update on the game's status in Q2 2021.
 However this update never came, and there was no mention about the development of Digimon Survive during the E3 2021 as well.
 On July 28, 2021, Toei Animation stated the game would release either in the fiscal Q3 2022 or "beyond".
 Fiscal year 2022 ended on March 31, 2022 which meant they expected Digimon Survive to release either between October and December 2021 (Fiscal Q3 2022) or some time after that.
 On October 28, 2021, however, Bandai Namco announced that the game was officially delayed to 2022 and apologized for not providing an update earlier like they'd promised.